 Selection differentials for intelligence were calculated by regressing intelligence onto fertility, and then dividing the slope by the intercept.
+Details on how this formula is derived is available in the Appendix.
 This produces an estimate for the selection differential, which is the difference between the current population mean and that of the selected parents.
 This is not the same as the response to selection, which is calculated by multiplying the selection differential by the additive heritability of the trait in question (McClean, 1997).